AschalewMathewosDamtew/MoonLightEnergy/README.md

 4. **Explore the Data:** The data needed for analysis is available in the `data` directory.
 Use these datasets for your exploration and analysis.

-5. **Submit Your Work:** Gather your analysis, including code, reports, and visualizations, and follow the provided instructions for submission.

 **File Structure**
 - `data/` - Directory containing both raw and processed datasets.
 - `src/notebooks/` - Jupyter notebooks used for analysis and model development.